cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 * the "simple" space (values in major type 7).
 Of the 24 efficient (and 224 slightly less efficient) values, only a small number have been allocated.
-Implementations receiving an unknown simple data item may be able to process it as such, given that the structure of the value is indeed simple.
+Implementations receiving an unknown simple data item may easily be able to process it as such, given that the structure of the value is indeed simple.
 The IANA registry in
   {{ianasimple}} is the appropriate way to address the extensibility of this codepoint space.

 * the "tag" space (values in major type 6).
-Again, only a small part of the codepoint space has been allocated, and the space is abundant (although the early numbers are more efficient than the later ones).
+The total codepoint space is abundant; only a tiny part of it has been allocated.
+However, not all of these codepoints are equally
+  efficient: the first 24 only consume a single ("1+0") byte and as of mid 2020 half of them have already been allocated; the next 232 only consume two ("1+1") bytes with nearly a quarter allocated at the time of writing; these subspaces need some curation to last for a few more decades.
   Implementations receiving an unknown tag number can choose to process just the enclosed tag content or, preferably, to process the tag as an unknown tag number wrapping the